pozasl/your-car-your-way/README.md

 # your-car-your-way

-This is a *Proof of Concept* to demonstrate Synchronous message exchange between the customers and the customer service staff for the application **Your Car Your Way** through a customer service chat box.
+This is a *Proof of Concept* to demonstrate Synchronous message exchange between the customers and the customer service staff for the application **Your Car Your Way** through a customer service live chat.

 ## Technologies

 - Java 21
+- Webflux
 - Netflix DGS
 - JWT
 - Angular 19
 - Apollo
 - Material angular
+- Postgres 17.2

 ## RSA keys: